codeclimate/codeclimate-rubocop/config/contents/lint/useless_method_definition.md

-This cop checks for useless method definitions, specifically: empty constructors and methods just delegating to `super`.
+Checks for useless method definitions, specifically: empty constructors and methods just delegating to `super`.

 ### Safety: